starchturrets/windows-shenanigans/guide.md

 Activate it, and click the display status button.
 Then paste in the GUIDs of the ASR rules you wish to activate in the left column and 1 in the right column to activate them.
 You can get the GUIDs from here: https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.
 It is possible that it could interfere with your workflow but I personally haven't noted any issue with just turning all of them on.

-In addition, you can apply the Microsoft 365 Security baselines for Enterprise.
-While tailored for Enterprise Office installs, many policies (such as the ones regarding macro signing) can also apply to others such as LTSC 2021 (based off of my testing).
+In addition, you can apply the [Microsoft 365 Security baselines for Enterprise.](https://learn.microsoft.com/en-us/deployoffice/security/security-baseline) It will disable the opening/saving of older file formats as well as unsigned script macros.
+This is not as strong of a security boundary as MDAG, but it should still be helpful for reducing attack surface.
+While tailored for Enterprise Office installs, many policies appear to also be applicable to others such as LTSC 2021.

 The baseline can be downloaded from here: https://www.microsoft.com/en-us/download/details.aspx?id=55319.
 Make sure to select `LGPO.zip` as well.
 After unzipping both files, make sure that `LGPO.exe` is in the `\Scripts\Tools` subdirectory.
 You can then open an admin Powershell in the `\Scripts` subdirectory and run: